Lepa Mlađenović

-Lepa Mladjenovic (Лепа Млађеновић; born 9 November 1954) is a feminist, lesbian, anti-war activist who is a pioneer of second-wave feminism in Serbia.
+Lepa Mlađenović (Лепа Млађеновић; born November 9, 1954) is a Serbian feminist, lesbian, anti-war activist who is a pioneer of second-wave feminism in Yugoslavia.
 She is a feminist counselor for women survivors of male violence or lesbophobia, a workshop facilitator, a writer and lecturer and a member of several international boards and networks which are concerned about lesbian rights and violence against women.
-Mladjenovic is considered a symbol of women's activism in the former Yugoslavia.
+Mlađenović is considered a symbol of women's activism in the former Yugoslavia.
 Born in Belgrade, she spent her childhood summer holidays in Sarajevo and at the Adriatic Sea.
-As of 2017, Mladjenovic lives in Belgrade.
+As of 2017, Mlađenović lives in Belgrade.

 Human-rights work

 Alternatives to Psychiatry

-Mladjenovic graduated from the Department of Psychology Studies at the University of Belgrade Faculty of Philosophy in 1980.
+Mlađenović graduated from the Department of Psychology Studies at the University of Belgrade Faculty of Philosophy in 1980.
 As a student, she opposed the rigid educational system by writing protest letters to professors criticizing conservative rules which do not empower students.
-The first social movement in which Mladjenovic actively participated was the Network for Alternatives to Psychiatry, whose goal was to de-institutionalize psychiatry because of its violence and exclusion.
-Mladjenovic initiated and co-organised "Psychiatry and Society", a three-day 1983 international conference at the student cultural center in Belgrade.
+The first social movement in which Mlađenović actively participated was the Network for Alternatives to Psychiatry, whose goal was to de-institutionalize psychiatry because of its violence and exclusion.
+Mlađenović initiated and co-organised "Psychiatry and Society", a three-day 1983 international conference at the student cultural center in Belgrade.
 She then volunteered at mental health centers in Trieste, and wrote about Democratic Psychiatry in Italy and the Arbours Association community-therapy centers in London which developed from the anti-psychiatry movement.